lowjk/pong/README.md

-# pong
-Pong game for the module EE20021: Digital Systems Design
+Pong game developed using Quartus Prime for the Cyclone V SoC FPGA.